iboB/karisik-coding-style/README.md

     * Which one to choose is up to you.
 If you envision writing complex install scripts for the library and ship it closed-source, then you life would be a bit easier doing this if you have separate public and private directories.
 Otherwise, don't bother.
 * Repo subdirectories are in Hyphen case or K&R case.
 They are much easier to navigate in the terminal this way.
     * Subdirectories of `code`, `include` and `src` are in K&R case, presumably matching namespaces or library names contained within.
 * For libraries in the headers directory (`code` or `include`) add an additional subdirectory with the library's name.
-Thus including files from the library will be also be namespaced `#include <lib/file.h>` and the risk of clasesh will be minimal.
+Thus including files from the library will be also be namespaced `#include <lib/file.h>` and the risk of clashes will be minimal.
 * Separate logically related groups of files into subdirectories (and optionally namespaces)
     * If a library's source is splint into `src` and `include` you will sadly have to duplicate the tree in `src/` and `include/<library name>/`.